Top 7 Tips for Managing a Multigenerational Workforce

 Career growth isn’t one-size-fits-all.
 From early-career employees eager to build skills to late-career professionals looking to reskill or mentor others, learning and development should meet people where they are.

-To provide these opportunities and better retain top talent, leaders are focusing more on upskilling, reskilling, and internal mobility—facilitating employee movement within the company.
+To provide stronger opportunities and better retain top talent, leaders are focusing more on upskilling, reskilling, and internal mobility.
 The benefits are clear: A recent Workday survey found internal hires are 80% more likely to be high performers because they understand the culture, have institutional knowledge, and ramp-up faster than external candidates.

 Retaining employees of different ages and keeping them at your organization increases the value your workforce can deliver over time.
-Workday found the large majority of organizations are putting more focus on internal mobility and the processes supporting it for this reason.
+In fact, Workday found that the large majority of organizations are putting more focus on internal mobility for exactly this reason.

 3. Build a Culture of Belonging

-Culture and 360-degree employee experiences are growing in importance.
+Culture and employee experience are only growing in importance.
 Younger generations don't just desire to work for organizations with strong culture—they often won't consider working for those without it.
 Further, companies with strong culture see higher returns, translating to more growth and overall success.

 Feedback and performance measurement norms have evolved greatly over the years.
 While Gen X and Boomer employees may be more accustomed to (or even prefer) standardized performance reviews and direct feedback, many younger employees are looking for more transparent, ongoing, and open communication.